 When you make your lessons interactive and student-centred, your students are more likely to be engaged and less likely to be off-task or disruptive.

-1. Let the kids talk to each other.
 Think, pair, share is one of the easiest tools teachers can use to engage students, but it is extremely under-used.

 At any point during your lecture or instruction you can give students the chance to share their knowledge or thoughts with a partner.

 Giving students legitimate opportunities to chat during the lesson reduces the likelihood that they will talk when you are talking (one of the most challenging behaviours teachers deal with on a daily basis).

 When you allow your students to talk to each other, they are able to clarify their own ideas about a topic in addition to learning from their buddy.